alyf-de/eu_einvoice/README.md

     - City
     - Country
     - Email ID (only if Contact Email is not set)
-- Contact Email
-- Contact Mobile (takes precedence over Contact Person > Phone)
+- Contact Email (Used as buyer electronic address, BT-49.
+Falls back to Email ID from Customer Address if missing.)
 - Contact Person
     - Full Name
-    - Phone
+    - Phone (takes precedence over Mobile No)
+    - Email Address
+    - Mobile No
     - Department
 - Customer's Purchase Order
 - Customer's Purchase Order Date